Michael Todd Greene, Ed.D., M.S., R.D.N.

 With a motto like “fight on,” today the fight is for improved nutritional status, less food insecurity, and increases in revenue for hospital and medical center institutions.
 Examples of the value that this Board Member can bring and expertise to many well intended organizations.

-• Dr. Greene’s goal of programs and services partnerships, helping nonprofits get the technology and skills they need for today’s digital economy.
+• Dr. Greene’s goal of programs and services partnerships, helping nonprofits get the nutrition education and skills they need for our society.

-• Dr. Greene’s vision to have donated cloud services to nonprofits, hospitals and schools along with university researchers and a plan to triple the number of nonprofits receiving cloud services.
+• Dr. Greene’s vision to have donated consulting services to nonprofits, hospitals and schools along with university researchers and a plan to triple the number of nonprofits receiving quality-of-life-services.

 • All Boards can see the members raise large amounts of the funding dollars through other partner/affiliate/reseller/member giving programs (e.g., Microsoft and eBay) and sponsors.

 • An organization (non-profit or for-profit) can ensure that the products and services are accessible to meet the needs of all customers, inclusive of differences.
 Including the he more than 1 billion people around the world with disabilities.
-Proven examples include a new control feature to help with vision problems, and access to Artificial Intelligence.
+Proven examples include a new control feature to help with vision problems, and access to a free internet.

 • Goals of developing partnerships with telecommunications through Rural Airband Initiatives that bring broadband connectivity to millions of rural America people living in rural communities who lack access to what the internet provides.